bioconda/bioconda-docs/source/faqs.rst

 supported.

 **Python:**
-Bioconda currently supports Python 3.8, 3.9, and 3.10 (see :ref:`Pinned
-packages` for where this is configured).

-There are still packages in the Bioconda channel for earlier versions of Python (2.7, 3.6, and 3.7).
+Bioconda currently supports Python 3.8, 3.9, and 3.10 (see "pinned packages" below for where this is configured).
+There are still packages in the Bioconda channel for earlier versions of Python (2.7, 3.6, and 3.7), but new packages are not built for these versions.

-The exception to this is Bioconda packages which declare `noarch: python` and only depend on such packages - those packages can be installed in an environment with any version of python they say they can support.
-However many python packages in Bioconda depend on other Bioconda packages with architecture specific builds, such as `pysam`, and so do not meet this criteria.
+Packages which declare `noarch: python` and only depend on packages that also declare `noarch: python` can be installed in an environment with any version of Python they say they can support.
+However many Python packages in Bioconda depend on other Bioconda packages with architecture specific builds, such as `pysam`, and so do not meet this criteria.

 .. datechanged:: 2022-09-01
    Python 3.10 support started in Aug 2022